-Our speaker on Monday, 2 December will be Mark Nicholls, author of Norfolk Maritime Heroes & Legends.
-Mark is an award-winning journalist and author with more than 30 years’ experience in the media at regional and national level.
+Our speaker on Monday, 2 December will be Mark Nicholls, he will be sharing tales of sailing heroes from his book, Norfolk Maritime Heroes & Legends.
+Mark is an award-winning journalist and author with more than 30 years’ experience in the media at regional and national level, receiving critical acclaim as a defence correspondent over the years.
 After working in newsroom management as a news editor, deputy editor and acting editor of an evening newspaper, he returned to writing with the Eastern Daily Press.
 More recently, as a freelance journalist and travel writer, he has written for The Times, Travel Mail, Italia! magazine, Telegraph Travel, Skier & Snowboarder magazine and a range of travel websites.
 He won a feature writer of the year award at the 2012 British Travel Press Awards and was shortlisted for the 2013, 2015 and 2016 events.
 Married with two daughters, he lives in Norfolk and is a regular guest lecturer at a number of UK universities.

 So, join us on specific Mondays through the Autumn and Winter when a special menu of two courses and a glass of wine will be served for £23.50.
 We will donate £5.00 to the fund for every person eating.
 Come and enjoy talks from the men and women who will talk with passion about their lives and adventures.